Bcoderx6/Leech-By-Yash/README.md

 After this step you will see a new file named ```config.py``` in tobrot directory.

 Follow and fill all the required variables that were already filled in the sample config file, but with your details.
 And you can also fill all other variables according to your need and all those are explained below.

-If you need more explanation about any variable then read [app.jso](https://github.com/gautamajay52/TorrentLeech-Gdrive/blob/master/app.jso)

 ## Deploying